Heckie75/voltcraft-sem-6000/API.md

 Notification handle = 0x002e value: 00 00 64 ff ff
 ```

-The serial number is ascii coded between bytes 5 and 20.
+The serial number is ASCII coded between bytes 5 and 20.
 In this example the serial is "ML01D10012000000"
 Note that there are two notifications!